eljojo/low-tide/README.md

 - The WebSocket upgrader currently accepts all origins (`CheckOrigin: true`).
 - The server executes configured commands; treat config changes as privileged.
-- URL parsing/sanitization is intentionally minimal today (see TODOs in code).

 ---